praneethmodulla/leetcode/README.md

 # leetcode
-This repository is only for LeetCode problems solved by me.
+This repository contains solutions for Leetcode problems.
+The repo has multiple folders, which categorize the type of problems solved in that folder.